BerniWittmann/vuese-demo/README.md

 This repo is a short demo of the tool [vuese](https://github.com/vuese/vuese) to create component documentation for Vue.js components.

+> The accompanying blog post can be found on [dev.to](https://dev.to/berniwittmann/quick--easy-documentation-generation-for-vuejs-components-7k6)

 ## Setup

 Install the dependencies